Overview

 What is the graduation rate at University of Idaho?

-61% of students who start at University of Idaho end up finishing their degree within six years of enrolling.
+61% of students who start at University of Idaho finish their degree within six years of enrolling.
 This is 3% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Idaho go on to earn?

-10 years after starting school at University of Idaho, the median earnings among students who received federal financial aid was $54,670.
+The median income of students 10 years after starting at University of Idaho is $54,670.
 This is $4,279 more than the national median.

 How much do students at Idaho take out in loans?

-Graduates of Idaho have to take out a median of $21,982 in federal student loans.
-This is $8,482 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Idaho take out a median of $21,982 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources